IStayThatWayCoding/ruby-project/README.md

-# ruby-project
+###NOTICE

-Starting to learn ruby, my code will be here until taken down!
+I am just starting to learn Ruby, so my project will be here unless I decide that this will not be public anymore.

+Thanks!